Department of Military Science (Army ROTC)Chair: Morris

 Two and three year scholarship applications are available through the Military Science Department.
 Each scholarship recipient can receive up to $16,000 per year for either 2 or 3 years.
 These scholarships pay for tuition and associated fees.
 There is an additional $450 per year flat rate for books.
 Students who are in the Advanced Course (Junior and Senior status) and/or are scholarships recipients will also receive an additional $350 per month (see "Financial Assistance", below).
 Each student selected for a scholarship must serve in either the National Guard, Reserves, or Active Duty as a commissioned officer.

-Each Advanced Course student receives an allowance of between $250 and $400 a month for up to ten months a year for two to three years.
-Summer camp pay is in addition to meals, quarters, medical/dental attention, and travel pay.
-A uniform allowance of $400 is paid to each commissioned officer upon entry into active duty.
+Each Advanced Course student receives an allowance of between $250 and $400 a month for up to ten months a year for two years.
+Summer camp pay, in addition to meals, quarters, medical/dental attention, and travel pay, is $760 (approximately).
+A uniform allowance of $300 is paid to each commissioned student upon entry into active duty.

 Basic and Advanced Course students will be provided uniforms and equipment for ROTC classes.
 All such items of clothing and equipment are the property of the U.S. government and are provided solely for the purpose of furthering the military training of the student.
 Students are responsible for the safekeeping, care, and return of the property issued to them.